 Board of Directors, Co-Presidents

-- Leonor Colon, Senior Director, International & Domestic Player Operations, MLBPA
+- Leonor Colon, Managing Director, International & Domestic Player Operations, MLBPA

 - Tony Reagins, Chief Baseball Development Officer, MLB